Benefits of Cold Process Soap vs Commercial Soap

 - Check the ingredient list: Look for nourishing oils like olive, coconut, shea, or avocado.
 Avoid soaps with synthetic fragrances or dyes.

-- Consider your skin type: If you have dry skin, choose a soap with extra moisturizing oils.
-If you have oily skin, look for soaps with clay or activated charcoal.
+- Consider your skin type: If your skin tends to feel dry, choose a soap with extra moisturizing oils.
+If your skin feels oily, look for soaps with clay or activated charcoal.

-- Test for sensitivity: If you have sensitive skin, start with an unscented bar or one made with gentle ingredients like oatmeal or goat milk.
+- Test for comfort: If your skin is sensitive or delicate-feeling, start with an unscented bar or one made with gentle ingredients like oatmeal or goat milk.

 - Support local artisans: Small-batch soap makers often use higher-quality ingredients and take more care in their formulations.